knobs-dials/latexcolor/README.md

 ```

+## Sorry state

+I'm putting it here mainly in case other people have a use for it.

-I wrote this just to see whether it'd work and be worth doing, and a decade ago, and was restructured a few times so some codepaths are obscurely structured, so it's going to be messy.
+At the time, I wrote this just to see whether it would be worth doing, and it has been restructured a few times so some codepaths are obscure and possibly wrong, and the matching is certainly incomplete, and the responsibility of splitting between messages may need to be clearer.

-I'm putting it here to see if other people have a use for it.
-If so, you probably want to use it for inspiration and not would _not_ want to adopt this into other software as-is.
+Sure it works, but I'm saying that you would _not_ want to adopt this into other software as-is, you would probably just use it for inspiration for better code.

-In particular, the splitting between messages needs a cleaner responsibility.
+##Use

-Use as a pipe on latex/pdflatex's output, so e.g.:
+Reads from stdin, so use it a pipe on latex/pdflatex's output, e.g.:
-    latex foo.tex | colorlatex
+    pdflatex foo.tex | colorlatex

 ## arguments